Australia vs India, day-night Test preview: Mithali Raj and Co brace for first pink-ball experience

 After getting their first win of the Australia tour in the streak-ending third One-day International, Mithali Raj and Co head into the unknown with their first-ever day-night Test beginning at Gold Coast on Thursday.

 There are a number of new challenges to contend with as India play Test cricket under the lights, the biggest one being the absolute lack of experience with the pink ball.
-With the third ODI concluding on Sunday and Monday being a rest day, India only got two practice sessions in the lead up to the landmark Test.
+With the third ODI concluding on Sunday and Monday being a rest day, India got only two practice sessions in the lead up to the landmark Test.

 The team had not even practiced with the pink ball when training back in India, according to a report by ESPNCricinfo.
-So the squad has very little idea about how the shiny ball will behave during the course of the game at the Metricon Stadium.
+So the squad has very little idea about how the pink ball will behave during the course of the game at the Metricon Stadium.

 “The first training session that we had with the pink ball was yesterday,” Mithali was quoted as saying in the pre-match press interaction.
 “Yes, for everybody it was a little bit of a different experience because we are not so used to seeing a pink ball around.
 It does move quite a bit,” she added.